The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Connectivity of Heterogeneous Networks

 \section{Connectivity of Heterogeneous Networks}

 In the preceding section, the connectivity probabilities are analyzed for the single-tier mmWave network.
 Noting that the HetNet provides a promising approach to satisfy the rapid traffic growth by deploying short range small BSs (e.g., pico BSs) together with traditional macro BSs.
 The results are extended in this section to the $K$-tier mmWave HetNet.
-Specifically, we extend the bounds on the connectivity probability based on the approach of inner bounding the blockage-free region using a disk.
-The resulting bounds can be also tightened following the same approach as in the last section.
-The procedure is straightforward and the details are omitted for brevity.
+The procedure is straightforward and the details are omitted.